-You’ll always want to check with your local builder on market prices in your area.
+So before you think about making your pool smaller, you’ll always want to check with your local builder on market prices in your area.
 Your final modification costs to change shapes may or may not be less than the cost of an entirely new pool.

 Return Lines and Drainage

 Plumbing and drainage should also be considered in renovating your existing pool.
 In some cases, you won’t need an entire reworking of the plumbing system when you modify your pool.
 If you’re adding size to the pool, you won’t want to have “dead zones” where the water isn’t being circulated.

 In general, modifications to the plumbing systems aren’t extremely labor intensive or costly.
 Your builder usually digs far enough into existing lines that adding return lines doesn’t require a great deal of extra work.
 Keep in mind this will also depend on the extent of your particular project.